-These little- smashed potatoes are the best as a snack or as a side dish.
+These little- smashed potatoes are the best snack or side dish.

-A few weeks ago I read a study that shows that all fruits and vegetables that are organic are up to 60% more nutritious than those produced conventionally.
+A few weeks ago, I read a study that shows that all organic fruits and vegetables are up to 60% more nutritious than those produced conventionally.

-If we put it in other words, we can say that for the same amount of food we eat, if we eat it organic will have 60% more nutrients; vitamins, minerals, etc. So it is worth investing in organic food.
+If we put it in other words, we can say that for the same amount of food we eat, if we eat it, organic will have 60% more nutrients; vitamins, minerals, etc. So it is worth investing in organic food.
 And yes, when we find organic produce that is accessible to us, we must buy it and consume it.
 Of course, I know it is not always possible.
-Sometimes the price is to high, sometimes there is none, or it is difficult for us to find this type of products.
-But, if you can … it’s totally worth it.
+Sometimes the price is too high, sometimes there is none, or it isn’t easy to find this product.
+But, if you can, it’s worth it.

 That’s why I like to post recipes like this.
-This smashed potatoes recipe is more of an idea than a formal recipe.
+This smashed potatoes recipe is more of an idea than a traditional recipe.

-These potatoes are cooked in salty water and when they are ready ….. you smash them and bake them to brown them a bit.
-You can serve them with salt and pepper, with fresh herbs like cilantro or chives, with green sauce, with a splash of vinegar, with sriracha-vegan mayo, with pesto, or pesto-mayo, chipotle sauce …
+These potatoes are cooked in salty water, and when they are ready, you smash them and bake them to brown them a bit.
+You can serve them with salt and pepper, with fresh herbs like cilantro or chives, with green sauce, a splash of vinegar, siracha-vegan mayo, pesto, or pesto-mayo, chipotle sauce …

 - 12 small or fingerlings potatoes